Making a Safety Plan

 - Keep your important personal items where you can grab them quickly if you need to escape.
 Put your purse, phone, keys, driving license etc. in your handbag and keep it near the door.

-You can buy a copy in our store, or if you are a survivor we would love to send you a free copy.
+You can buy a copy in our store, or if you're a survivor, we would love to send you a free copy.